monadli/ftl/README.md

 4. Import statements with keyword `import` allowing grouping and importing functions across modules;
 5. Application statements for performing computations composed of all above.

+For example, you will find that `if ... else` is defined as ternary operator `? :` in `ftl/lang` module, as well as `for ...` loop as `?<` and `while ...` as `<?` in the same module.
+All basic operators such as `+`, `-`, etc., are defined as functions outside of the language as well.

 ## Modules
-Expressions can be grouped into a module and imported into other modules.
+Functions and operators can be grouped into a module and imported into other modules.
 A module is represented as a file with extension "`.ftl`".

 Any function or operator in a module can be imported, except the ones with name prefixed with `_`, which is regarded as private to the module.